sibprojects/ev-api-task/README.md

-# Wallbox employees EV Pooling Service Challenge
+# EV Pooling Service Challenge

 Thank you for your interest in joining Wallbox engineering team.
 The next step in the process is for you to complete the code challenge described below.